Common Foot and Ankle Questions

 If symptoms resolve fairly quickly, then many times no further treatment is needed unless there is another flare-up.
 Oral anti-inflammatory medications often are helpful in reducing this inflammation, and occasionally an injection of local anesthesia and cortisone into the inflamed area is needed to calm it down.

 Controlling the abnormal motion is the key to preventing recurrence of this syndrome, and the most effective means of doing this is with the use of a custom orthotic inserts.
 When the condition has existed for so long that these methods of treatment fail to resolve the symptoms, surgical treatment is sometimes necessary to provide permanent relief.
-Fortunately, on October 12, 2000, the US Food & Drug Administration granted approval to market the OssaTron.
-This is a new device that uses shockwave therapy to treat chronic heel pain.
-This is a 15 minute procedure that allows you to walk in your regular shoes immediately after the procedure, and has over a 70% success rate.
+Fortunately, there is a new product that has been helping relieve chronic pain.
+We are proud to offer Tenjet at our clinic.

 If you are looking for relief from chronic heel pain, contact one of our four locations today to schedule an appointment!